t-aus-m/MPQUIC-deadline-aware-streams/draft-tjohn-quic-mpquic-deadline-aware-streams.md

 --- middle

-# Introduction //: # TODO: Rephrase to reflect DMTP as a whole

-Deadline-aware streams allow applications to specify deadlines for data transmission on specific streams.
-This enables the transport layer to make scheduling and retransmission decisions that aim to meet these deadlines, optimizing for latency-sensitive applications.

-# Conventions and Definitions

-{::boilerplate bcp14-tagged}

-# Motivation
+# Introduction

 The Multipath Extension of QUIC {{MP-QUIC}} enhances performance by utilizing multiple paths simultaneously, but it currently lacks mechanisms to guarantee data delivery within specific timeframes.
 Given the increasing demand for real-time applications such as teleoperation, live video streaming, and online gaming there's a growing need for transport protocols that can efficiently handle strict latency requirements.
 Introducing DMTP to {{MP-QUIC}} could enable applications to meet those stringent latency constraints, optimizing for low-latency and high-reliability scenarios.

 While the implementation of DMTP with implementation-specific APIs would be possible, that approach would likely lack endpoint coordination, because deadlines would not be communicated between different implementations and/or endpoints through the protocol.
 By introducing a transport parameter (see {{transport-parameter}}) and a custom frame (see {{deadline-control-frame}}), endpoints can negotiate support and exchange deadline information directly within the protocol, enabling coordinated scheduling decisions at the transport layer.
 Standardizing this mechanism avoids the limitations of implementation-specific solutions, promoting wider adoption and interoperability of DMTP across different implementations of {{MP-QUIC}}.

 This draft is based on a conference paper proposing {{DMTP}}.

+# Conventions and Definitions

+{::boilerplate bcp14-tagged}

 # Design of DMTP